0

 6. Best for

-- Native mobile app: Heavy offline features, device APIs
+• Native mobile app: Best for heavy offline features, device APIs, and resource-intensive apps

 7. Time to market